College Counseling in Private High Schools

 "The typical advice, and I agree with it, is to apply to 6 or 7 schools"...Dr.
 Allen Grove, College Admissions Guide, About.com

-The second point to note is that private schools hire qualified professionals to be their college advisers.
+The second point is that private schools hire qualified professionals to be their college advisers.
 These men and women know their colleges.
 They focus on getting results for you and your child.
 Realistic results.
 Yes, I know you think your child will have everything Harvard or Princeton are looking for.
-But when your child's college adviser tells you that the top five colleges are a reach, trust her.
-She will recommend that your child applies to a couple of colleges which are safe and match schools as well as trying for the highly competitive ones - those which are a reach.
+But when your child's college adviser tells you the top five colleges are a reach, trust her.
+She will recommend that your child applies to a couple of colleges that are safe and match schools as well as trying for the highly competitive ones - those which are a reach.
 My eldest daughter went to Harvard.
 Of course, I am thrilled she did.
 But I can tell you honestly that she would have been just as happy and gotten just as good an education - perhaps better - at several other institutions I can think of.

 College advising is a continuous process.

+"According to the American School Counselor Association, the average ratio of American public high school students per guidance counselor is 476 to 1.
 Additionally, according to the ASCA, guidance counselors spend an average of just 38 minutes discussing each individual student’s college search and application process each admissions cycle.".....The Daily Pennsylvanian

 Questions?
-Contact us on Twitter. @privateschoolreview
+Contact us on Facebook and Instagram. @privateschoolreview

 comments powered by Disqus